AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/workfront-for-ios.md

  </tbody>
 </table>

-For more information, see [Home area widgets](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/home-area-widgets-mobile.md) and [[!UICONTROL My Work] section in the mobile app](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/my-work-section-mobile.md).
+For more information, see [[!UICONTROL Home] area widgets](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/home-area-widgets-mobile.md) and [[!UICONTROL My Work] section in the mobile app](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/my-work-section-mobile.md).

 ![Home area](assets/mobile-home-area-not-boards.png)

-## Projects
+## [!UICONTROL Projects]

 The [!UICONTROL Projects] area allows you to interact with and manage [!UICONTROL projects] you own and projects you're on.
 From the projects area of the app, you can: